 Whitlock Law, LLC, can work closely with you to help you determine the extent of the damages you could potentially obtain from the defendant who injured you.
 We typically aim to settle our clients’ cases as quickly as possible whenever possible to reduce the time it takes for them to receive compensation for their losses, but we are fully prepared to litigate your personal injury claim in the state if necessary.

-A: You can prove liability for a personal injury in the state by gathering evidence and witness testimony that proves how your injury occurred and identifies the party or parties responsible for causing it.
-An experienced Virginia personal injury lawyer can assess the details of their client’s case and help them gather any necessary foundational evidence they will require to prove liability for the injury.
+You can prove liability for a personal injury in the state by gathering evidence and witness testimony that proves how your injury occurred and identifies the party or parties responsible for causing it.
+An experienced Virginia personal injury lawyer can assess the details of their client's case and help them gather any necessary foundational evidence they will require to prove liability for the injury.

-A: The amount of compensation you could claim for a personal injury will vary based on multiple factors.
-You have the right to seek compensation for any direct financial losses you sustained because of the defendant’s actions, and you also have the right to claim compensation for projected future losses arising from the accident.
+The amount of compensation you could claim for a personal injury will vary based on multiple factors.
+You have the right to seek compensation for any direct financial losses you sustained because of the defendant's actions, and you also have the right to claim compensation for projected future losses arising from the accident.
 Additionally, you may claim whatever amount of pain and suffering compensation you believe to be reasonable.

-A: No, you cannot claim compensation if you were partially liable for your personal injury in the state, even if you only bear very slight fault for the incident.
-The state enforces a pure contributory negligence law, so any plaintiff’s fault automatically removes their ability to claim compensation for their damages from any other liable party.
-It’s common for defendants to assert contributory fault as a defense against personal injury claims.
+No, you cannot claim compensation if you were partially liable for your personal injury in the state, even if you only bear very slight fault for the incident.
+The state enforces a pure contributory negligence law, so any plaintiff's fault automatically removes their ability to claim compensation for their damages from any other liable party.
+It's common for defendants to assert contributory fault as a defense against personal injury claims.

-A: You should hire a personal injury lawyer in Virginia because you have a much greater chance of succeeding with your case when you have legal representation than you would be on your own.
+You should hire a personal injury lawyer in Virginia because you have a much greater chance of succeeding with your case when you have legal representation than you would be on your own.
 Additionally, your attorney may reveal avenues of compensation you did not realize were available to you at first, helping you to maximize your total recovery.
 Ultimately, hiring an experienced, trustworthy personal injury lawyer offers several important benefits to your case.

-A: The cost to hire a Virginia personal injury lawyer may not be as much as you initially expect if you choose Whitlock Law, LLC, to represent you.
-Our firm accepts personal injury cases on a contingency fee basis, meaning our fee will only be a percentage of whatever recovery we secure on our client’s behalf.
+The cost to hire a Virginia personal injury lawyer may not be as much as you initially expect if you choose Whitlock Law, LLC, to represent you.
+Our firm accepts personal injury cases on a contingency fee basis, meaning our fee will only be a percentage of whatever recovery we secure on our client's behalf.
 There is no fee at all if we are unable to obtain compensation for your damages and no upfront legal fees of any kind.

 The right personal injury lawyer can make a tremendous positive difference in the outcome of your impending case, and the team at Whitlock Law, LLC, has the skills, resources, and experience needed to resolve the toughest personal injury claims efficiently.
-You need to start building your case as quickly as you can to have the greatest chance of success, so contact us today to schedule your free initial consultation with a Virginia personal injury lawyer.
+You need to start building your case as quickly as you can to have the greatest chance of success, so contact us today by calling 301-565-1655 to schedule your free initial consultation with a Virginia personal injury lawyer.